Giant Steps Single Vineyard, `Primavera Vineyard` Yarra Valley Pinot Noir

 Vinification

 The grapes were handpicked and fermented in a combination of small oak and stainless steel vats.
 Each clone was fermented and aged separately, with ferments containing either 100% whole bunch or 100% destemmed.
 Following this, the fermented grapes spent 10-14 days in contact with their skins, with the subsequent blend being about 15% whole bunch.
-The wine was then aged for a further 9 months in 20% new French oak barriques before bottling.
+The wine is then aged for a further 9 months in 20% new French oak barriques before bottling.

 Tasting Notes & Technical Details